Imran unveils PTI manifesto

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan on Monday unveiled the party's manifesto for the July 25 general election, pledging to create 10 million jobs and build five million low-cost housing units.
+ISLAMABAD: Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan Monday unveiled the party's manifesto for the July 25 general election, pledging to create 10 million jobs and build 5 million low-cost housing units.

 The 59-page manifesto — Road to Naya Pakistan — carries the PTI’s vision: our achievements and lessons from governing Khyber Pakhtunkhwa, which also includes enactment of 168 laws in the province.